ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_4.rst

 ~~~~~~~~~~~~

 - Starting in 2.14, shell and command modules will no longer have the option to warn and suggest modules in lieu of commands.
 The ``warn`` parameter to these modules is now deprecated and defaults to ``False``.
 Similarly, the ``COMMAND_WARNINGS`` configuration option is also deprecated and defaults to ``False``.
 These will be removed and their presence will become an error in 2.14.
-- apt_key - the paramater ``key`` does not have any effect, has been deprecated and will be removed in ansible-core version 2.14 (https://github.com/ansible/ansible/pull/70319).
+- apt_key - the parameter ``key`` does not have any effect, has been deprecated and will be removed in ansible-core version 2.14 (https://github.com/ansible/ansible/pull/70319).
 - psrp - Set the minimum version of ``pypsrp`` to ``0.4.0``.

 ansible.netcommon